 - Conference registration fees, including membership fees when bought as a discounted bundle.

 All expenses must be properly documented through valid receipts and their corresponding bank or credit card statement in the Applicant’s name.
 Only expenses paid with debit or credit card are reimbursable.
+If you have any issues with this form of payment, Applicant should reach out to Director of Grants at email@example.com as soon as possible.

 4. Other Funding Sources